edersoncorbari/rust-rest-api/README.md

 ## A simple Rest API using Rust + PostgreSQL

-This is a fictional project for laboratory studies using the **Rust** dialect.
+This is a fictional project for laboratory studies using the **Rust** :crab: dialect.

 The project is a **Rest API** that makes a **CRUD** of users in a PostgreSQL database. *No web framework is used and also does not use ORM*.